 Do you need to go for a smear test if you’re a virgin?

-According to the NHS, if you’ve never been sexually active then you can decide not to have the cervical screening test.
-If you’re not sure what to do then have a chat with your GP.
+The HPV virus is a sexually transmitted disease.
+So, according to the NHS, if you’ve never been sexually active then you can decide not to have the cervical screening test.
+But it’s important to use a barrier contraception like a condom if you do decide to have sex.

 Can I still go for a cervical screening if I’m pregnant?